Jurassic Park (franchise): Jurassic World Rebirth (2025)

 Jurassic World Dominion concluded the second film trilogy as well as the storyline that began in the original trilogy, although future films in the franchise were not ruled out.
 Marshall said in May 2020 that Jurassic World Dominion would mark "the start of a new era", in which humans have to adjust to dinosaurs being on the mainland.
 Marshall reiterated in January 2022 that there could be more films: "We're going to sit down, and we're going to see what the future is".

 Trevorrow, noting that he spent nine years working on the Jurassic World trilogy, said in May 2022 that he would likely not return for another film, except in a possible advisory role.
 He expressed interest in having Howard direct a future film.
 He also suggested that several characters introduced in Dominion could return for future installments, including Kayla Watts (portrayed by DeWanda Wise), Ramsay Cole (Mamoudou Athie), and Soyona Santos (Dichen Lachman).
 Pratt and Howard do not expect to reprise their roles again, and Neill said Dominion would be the last film for Dern, Goldblum and himself.

 In January 2024, a new installment was revealed to be officially in development.
 The film was released on July 2, 2025.
 David Koepp returned as screenwriter, while Frank Marshall and Patrick Crowley once again serve as producers.
 Steven Spielberg will serve as executive producer on the project, a joint-venture production between Amblin Entertainment and Universal.

 Development of the project had been underway for some time prior to its announcement.
 The film was directed by Gareth Edwards.
 It stars Scarlett Johansson, Mahershala Ali, and Jonathan Bailey with Rupert Friend, Manuel Garcia-Rulfo, Luna Blaise, and David Iacono.
 Filming took place in Thailand, Malta and the U.K.

-Set five years after the events of Dominion, Earth's environment has largely proven inhospitable to the remaining populations of dinosaurs and other de-extinct prehistoric animals.
-The surviving creatures now reside in remote areas of the equatorial region, reminiscent of the environments where they once flourished.
-Zora Bennett (Johansson), a covert operative, is recruited by ParkerGenix, a pharmaceutical company, to collaborate with paleontologist Dr. Henry Loomis (Bailey) and team leader Duncan Kincaid (Ali) on a top-secret mission to infiltrate Ile Saint-Hubert, a forbidden island in the Atlantic Ocean, once used by InGen as a dinosaur research facility.
 It received mixed reviews from critics.
-The film was a box office success having grossed over $868 million worldwide, becoming the fourth highest-grossing film of 2025.
+The film was a box office success having grossed over $872 million worldwide, becoming the sixth highest-grossing film of 2025.

+Untitled eighth film

+In May 2026, it was announced that a sequel to Rebirth was in development.
+In August that year, Gareth Edwards' departure from the sequel was announced.
+He had left the project due to "creative differences".
+Principal photography is expected to begin in 2027.